A night on the Caja del Rio, New Mexico

 While Out Riding

 Indeed, despite its relatively small size, opportunities for bikepacking abound on the Caja.
 Most of the riding takes place on classic New Mexican dirt roads (note to self: avoid the area at all costs during snowmelt or the monsoon season due to demonic mud).
-The ride listed makes for a mellow, easy going loop, bar the beautiful but rambunctious, rock strewn Soda Springs descent – remnants of an old pack that spirals down off the Sagebrush Flats, all the way to the banks of the Rio Grande.
+The ride listed makes for a relatively mellow, easy going loop, bar the beautiful but very rambunctious, rock strewn Soda Springs descent – remnants of an old pack that spirals down off the Sagebrush Flats, all the way to the banks of the Rio Grande.
 Wonderfully remote, it’s still used by wild horses to gain access to the river.
-See Trail Notes for a more newbie/family friendly reroute.
+Depending on your biking skills, it may require some dismounting.
+See Trail Notes for a more newbie/family friendly reroute, as this segment will certainly be out of some bikepackers’ comfort zone, especially on laden bikes.

 Adding further interest to the Caja’s baked dirt roads, there’s an intriguing series of petroglyphs at La Cieneguilla, thought to have been whittled into the rocks by the Keresan-speaking puebloan people, between the 13th and 17th centuries.
-The singletrack climb to see them doubles up as the stairwell up to the mesa.
+The singletrack climb to see them doubles up as the stairwell up to the mesa, with a more direct hike-a-bike option too.
 If you want learn more about New Mexican history and culture, consider allowing a couple of hours to check out the fascinating ‘living museum’ at Rancho de Las Golondrinas.

 The ride later passes by the imposing Diablo Canyon – where you can crane your neck up at a towering set of volcanic flutes, popular with local climbers.
 If you’re aboard a fat bike, riding along the sandy arroyo that cuts through it is a memorable experience.